Person smiling and looking down at their tablet.

 Workers' compensation insurance covers the cost of work-related injuries.
 It's required for all Virginia businesses that have three or more employees.

-Who needs workers' compensation in Virginia?
+Who needs workers' compensation insurance in Virginia?

 Each state has different workers’ compensation laws, and in Virginia, workers’ compensation insurance is mandatory for all employers with three or more employees.